simonw/datasette-publish-fly/README.md

     --install datasette-auth-passwords \
     --install datasette-tiddlywiki

-This will create the new application, create a 1GB volume for that application, create a new database in that volume called `tiddlywiki.db`, then install the two plugins and configure the password you specified.
+This will create the new application, deploy the `content.db` read-only database, create a 1GB volume for that application, create a new database in that volume called `tiddlywiki.db`, then install the two plugins and configure the password you specified.

 ### Updating applications that use a volume

 Once you have deployed an application using a volume, you can update that application without needing the `--create-volume` or `--create-db` options.
 To add the [datasette-graphq](https://datasette.io/plugins/datasette-graphql) plugin to your deployed application you would run the following:

     datasette publish fly \
+    content.db \
     --app your-application-name \
     --install datasette-auth-passwords \
     --install datasette-tiddlywiki \